nebulab/playbook/people-ops/time-off-and-overtime.html.md

 ## Public Holidays

 You have 11 days which are reported in the company calendar, based on your country of residence.

+### International employees

-If a Public Holiday falls on non-working days, so Saturday and/or Sunday, you can take up to 2 following working days off to make up for them.
+If a Public Holiday falls on non-working days you can take 1 or  2, according to how many days you lost, following working days off to make up for them.

 You can report this days using the `Make up for Public Holidays` option in the HR software.